1. What Is Sharepoint 2010?

 16. What is Business Connectivity Services in SharePoint?

-SharePoint 2010 provides a new set of technologies known as Business Connectivity Services for retrieving, editing,updating, and deleting data from external systems(for e.g. data from ERP or CRM database).
-BCS enhances the SharePoint platform’s capabilities with out-of-box features, services and tools that streamline development of solutions with deep integration of external data and services.
+Answer: SharePoint 2010 provides a new set of technologies known as Business Connectivity Services for retrieving, editing, updating, and deleting data from external systems(e.g. data from ERP or CRM database).
+BCS enhances the SharePoint platform’s capabilities with out-of-box features, services, and tools that streamline the development of solutions with deep integration of external data and services.

 17. Describe The Potential Components For Both A Single Server, And Multiple Servers, Potentially Several Tiered Farms?

-A single-server SharePoint Server 2010 environment leverages a built-in SQL Server 2008 Express database.
-The problems with this environment is scalability, not being able to install the with built-in database on a domain controller, the database cannot be larger than 4 GB, and you cannot use User Profile Synchronization in a single server with built-in database installation.
+Answer: A single-server SharePoint Server 2010 environment leverages a built-in SQL Server 2008 Express database.
+The problems with this environment are scalability, not being able to install them with the built-in database on a domain controller, the database cannot be larger than 4 GB, and you cannot use User Profile Synchronization in a single server with built-in database installation.

 An example of a multiple tier farm would be a three-tier topology, considered one of the more efficient physical and logical layouts to supports scaling out or scaling up and provides better distribution of services across the member servers of the farm.
 This is considered a good architecture since one can add Web servers to the Web tier, add app servers to the application tier, and add database servers to the database tier.

-SharePoint 2010 provides a new sandboxed environment that enables you to run user solutions without affecting the rest of the SharePoint farm.
-This environment means that users can upload their own custom solutions without requiring intervention from administrators, and without putting the rest of the farm at risk.
-This means that the existing sitespages or components will not be effected by the newly added soultion.
+Answer: SharePoint 2010 provides a new sandboxed environment that enables you to run user solutions without affecting the rest of the SharePoint farm.
+This environment means that users can upload their custom solutions without requiring intervention from administrators, and without putting the rest of the farm at risk.
+This means that the existing site pages or components will not be affected by the newly added solution.

-Users can deploy the below four things as sandboxed soultions:
+Users can deploy the below four things as sandboxed solutions: